Transphobia: In feminism

+In her cross-cultural study on prejudice against transgender people, social psychologist Jaime L. Napier found that while prejudice against transgender people is more common in men, it is also found among some self-identified feminists, highlighting Sweden as an outlier and the only country in her research where anti-trans prejudice was more common among women.

 Some positions within feminism have been considered transphobic.
 This may include criticism of transitioning or sex reassignment surgery (SRS) as a personal choice or medical invention, or the position that trans women are not women in a literal sense and should not be allowed access to women-only spaces.
 Some second-wave feminists perceive trans men and women respectively as "traitors" and "infiltrators" to womanhood.

 Second-wave feminist and activist Gloria Steinem expressed concerns in 1977 about transsexuality and SRS, writing that in many cases, transsexuals "surgically mutilate their own bodies."
 She concluded that "feminists are right to feel uncomfortable about the need for and uses of transsexualism."
 For some years, this led to Steinem being characterized as transphobic.
 In 2013, she repudiated the interpretation of her text as an altogether condemnation of SRS, stating that her position was informed by accounts of gay men choosing to transition as a way of coping with societal homophobia.
 She added that she sees transgender people as living "authentic lives" that should be "celebrated".

 Radical feminist Janice Raymond's 1979 book, The Transsexual Empire, was and is still controversial due to its unequivocal condemnation of transsexual surgeries.
 In the book Raymond says, "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves ....
 Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive" and that trans people should be "morally mandated out of existence".

 Another site of conflict between feminists and trans women has been the Michigan Womyn's Music Festival.
 In the early 1990s, the festival ejected a transsexual woman, Nancy Burkholder.
-In 2014, the festival "passionately rejected" accusations that it believed transgender "womyn are 'less than' other womyn."
+In 2014, the festival "passionately rejected" accusations that it believed transgender women are "less than" other women.
 The activist group Camp Trans had protested the "womyn-born-womyn" intention and advocated for greater acceptance of trans women within the feminist community.
-The festival had considered allowing only post-operative trans women to attend; however, this was criticized as classist, as many trans women cannot afford sex reassignment surgery.
+The festival had considered allowing only post-operative trans women to attend, but this was criticized as classist, as many trans women cannot afford sex reassignment surgery.